My Love Story

 After the busiest year of my life, running a food business and a Wedding business, my schedule looked overwhelming that upcoming wedding season, so I closed my breakfast delivery restaurant in late 2019, and launched Wine Valley Weddings, a new brand, dedicated and committed to better serving my wedding clients.

-Even throughout a pandemic and shutdowns, when food delivery was considered essential, and all events were shutdown, I stuck with my decision to focus my energy on being the best Wedding DJ and MC for my clients, and now, several years later I am booked to DJ, MC and plan, more weddings than ever before.
+Even throughout a pandemic and shutdowns, when food delivery was considered essential, and all events were cancelled or postponed, I stuck with my decision to focus my energy on being the best Wedding DJ and MC on the West Coast, and now, several years later I am booked to DJ and MC more weddings than ever before.

 *